Azolyx/Chess/README.md

 ## Description

-When you start the program the board will set itself up.
-Follow all the normal chess rules and play.
+This is chess coded in pure java.
+It follows all the regular rules of chess.
+The board automaticly sets itself up when you start the app, after each move the board will flip letting the other person play a move.
+It is meant to be played by 2 people on 1 computer.

 ## How to play